EDM-Research/UE-LASAA/readme.md

 ## Installation

-- Create a blank Unreal project for mobile or use an existing one (as always a blank one is the easiest, since there are no interfering dependencies).
 - Install the OculusXR plugin if developing for Meta devices.
 The following link contains a tutorial on how to set it up: https://developer.oculus.com/documentation/unreal/unreal-quick-start-guide-quest/.
+- Create a new Unreal project following the Meta documentation.
 - Enable the `MetaXR` and the `OSC` plugin.
 - In your project folder, create a folder called `Plugins`
 - Download this repository as a zip file.
-- Copy the `LASAA` folder to the `Plugins` folder.
+- Copy to a `LASAA` folder in the `Plugins` folder.
-- Restart your project and the plugin is automatically compiled.
+- Regenerate project files, restart your project and the plugin is automatically compiled.
 - Change Gamemode to `AnchorGameMode`.
 - In the MetaXR plugin settings, enable anchor support and passthrough support and add your headset as a supported Meta Quest device.
 - Make sure to add the `Prep` and `Operational` levels to your packaging in project settings.